“Cancer has made me realize the beauty and value of little things, which in the end are really the big things.”

 Once we had a plan in place, we talked to our family.
 This time, I told my younger daughter.
 When she realized that we hadn’t told her about my first diagnosis, she was very angry.
 It took a while for her to come to peace with that, and I did wonder if I’d made the right decision to tell her.
 But you can’t do “what ifs.”
 All I could do was show both of my daughters that their mother is a fighter, and give them an example to live up to.

-I’m proud of the example I’ve set for my daughters, and I’m happy to have seen how the sacrifices we made as a family were worth it—my eldest just got her master’s degree, and my youngest is growing into a bright and beautiful young woman.
+I’m proud of the example I’ve set for my daughters, and I’m happy to have seen how the sacrifices we made as a family were worth it—my eldest just got her master’s degree and has come home to help run the family business, and my youngest is growing into a bright and beautiful young woman.
 We’re continuing to make memories together as a family.
 It hasn’t always been easy, but cancer has made me realize the beauty and value of little things, which in the end are really the big things.